niklaushirt/cp4waiops-deployer/README.md

 ### What you have to do:

-* You get a OpenShift Cluster
+* Get an OpenShift Cluster
-* You get your entitlement key/pull token
+* Get your entitlement key/pull token
-* You paste the install file into the OpenShift web UI
+* Paste the install file into the OpenShift web UI and insert your entitlement key
 * Grab a coffe and come back after 2-3 hours depending on the modules you're installing

 🚀 Already have a cluster?
-[Dive right in](#-12-install-ai-manager-with-demo-content)
+[Dive right in](#-131-install-ai-manager-with-demo-content-turbonomic-and-instana)

 > 🤓 So this could basically be done from an iPhone or iPad